 The all-new Soundboks (3rd generation) is by far one of the biggest and most expensive Bluetooth speakers on the market.
 It is also advertised as the loudest portable Bluetooth speaker, and it does live up to the expectations.
 The Soundboks is rugged, hefty, and extremely powerful.
 While it is expensive, it might justify its price for the right person.

-There are silicone balls on every corner of the speaker, so you can drop it on any side.
+There are silicone balls on every corner of the speaker, so you can drop them on any side.
 The powder-coated aluminum frame and front steel grill add a lot to the aesthetics.
 The plywood cabinet has a nice finish, and it does feel like a premium speaker.
 It does have two carrying handles on either side, you technically can carry it around (preferably in a car).

 It even has an IP65 rating, so we’re not at all worried about durability.
 The Soundboks has 5 hours of battery life at max volume.
 The removable batteries are a nice feature.
 You can charge these beforehand and quickly swap them out.
 Still, the batteries are quite expensive.